 - Vision building – why do it and how to do it.
 Vision building as a key component of setting direction; why it’s critical in a leadership context; and how to (co-)create an inspiring vision that engages others.

 - Coaching skills for leaders - bringing out the best in others.
 Looking at the mindset and skills set of coaching, how this can be used to support the performance and growth of those we work with.

-Participants will have to complete the Insights Discovery psychometric questionnaire, which will be sent to them approximately 2 weeks prior to Day 1 - (this is quick and will enable them to get a detailed personal profile, and will be used in the workshop).
+Participants will have to complete the Insights Discovery psychometric test, which will be sent to them approximately 2 weeks prior to Day 1 - (this is quick and will enable you to get a detailed personal profile).

 Candidates are required to complete a short application form highlighting their motivation to apply for this programme and how they intend to apply the knowledge they will receive.
 Eligibility criteria and guidance is provided on the application form.